Prohelion/prohelion.github.io/docs/Battery_Management_System/Communications_Protocol/20_Data_Format.md

 The 8-byte data on the CAN bus is formatted using a 'union' overlay structure in the BMS CMU microcontroller firmware.

-<strong>Note:</strong> this depends on the byte ordering and word size of the CPU and is not portable across architectures – however the byte order is correct for both the MSP430 microcontroller in the CMUs and BMU and the x86 CPU in a PC.
+__Note:__ this depends on the byte ordering and word size of the CPU and is not portable across architectures – however the byte order is correct for both the MSP430 microcontroller in the CMUs and BMU and the x86 CPU in a PC.

 The structure is defined on the (16-bit) MSP430 as follows: